franklinharvey/LHR-React-Test/README.md

 For inspiration, check out `SingleUser/index.ts` to see how you can fetch and display single user.

+__Bonus__: Show some type of loading indicator between the time of making the call and the response

 ## Part 2, New Users

 We want to see users sign up in realtime!

 In `NewUsers/index.ts` you will do something very similar to part 1, except instead of calling `fetchUserList`, you will use `listenForUser`.
 This method takes a callback, and will call that callback with a new user every so often.

-Using this method, display a list of _new_ users, and when they signed up.
+Using this method, display a list of _new_ users' names, and when they signed up.
+This list should be sorted so that the most recent sign ups are at the top.

 ## Part 3, Final